isabella232/ds-blog/blog/DS-1311/RDS-Encryption-At-Rest.md

 ![cannot-create-an-encrypted-Read-Replica](cannot-create-an-encrypted-Read-Replica.png)

-So what's the solution then?
+What's the solution then?
 There are at least two methods to enable Encryption At Rest for an existing RDS instance:

 1. **Limited Downtime**: encrypting and promoting a read replica
 2. **Complete Downtime**: cold backup / restore approach

-We picked **cold backup / restore approach** due to it's lower complexity, limited time and the shear volume of the instances we had to enable Encryption At Rest on.
+We picked **cold backup / restore approach** due to it's lower complexity, limited available time and the shear volume of the instances we had to enable Encryption At Rest on.
 However, both methods share the same important step: *restoring an RDS Instance from an encrypted snapshot*.
-The only difference is that method 1) uses the snapshot of the read-replica and method 2) snapshot of the master/primary itself.
+The only difference is that method 1) uses the snapshot of the read-replica and method 2) the snapshot of the master/primary itself.

 And there are some important gaps in the [AWS RDS API RestoreDBInstanceFromDBSnapshot](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RestoreDBInstanceFromDBSnapshot.html) that have to be filled with proper automation, and we'll delve into them in the following section.
 But before going there, lets go over the high level process overview of the **cold backup / restore approach** we went through.